By David Joel Miller.

-One day a group of miners were out away from camp working on their clams.
-These particular clams were strung out across the hillside.
+One day a group of miners was out away from camp working on their claims.
+These particular claims were strung out across the hillside.
 This one old miner was pretty well liked by his fellow miners.
-Despite that Gold fever going around this miner still would do a good turn for the other minors.
+Despite that Gold fever going around this miner still, would do a good turn for the other minors.

-So one morning after the other miners were already at work, this ol miner named Pete (Might have been Pedro, I can’t be sure).)
+So one morning after the other miners was already at work, this old miner named Pete (Might have been Pedro, I can’t be sure).)
 Well Pete comes walking along, with his mule Betsy behind him, bringing up his tools and a few things for the other minors.
-Some say the mules name was Bonita but we can’t tell about that either.
+Some say the mule’s name was Bonita but we can’t tell about that either.

 By noon these miners had tried everything they could think of, ropes and lowering a man into the pit to try to help the mule climb up and all like that.
 Nothing had worked.

 Pete decides to do the right thing and put his girl (Mule) Betsy out of her troubles.
 So he and the other miners decide to give Betsy a decent burial right where she was.
 Sometimes it pays to give up and just let it all go.
 They were thinking this was one of those times.